arnicuscTeam/ACP_Underserved_Counties/README.md

 to collect the census data can be found under [get_census_data_county](Code/collect_census_data.py).

 To collect the percent units served by broadband, we used the FCC's Broadband Deployment data, which can be found under https://broadbandmap.fcc.gov/home.
-We downloaded the national data and filtered so that All wired and licensed fixed wireless technologies were included, with a minimum advertised speed of 25/3, only at the residential level.
+We downloaded the national data and filtered so that all wired and licensed fixed wireless technologies were included, with a minimum advertised speed of 25/3Mbps, only for residential service.
 This data is available at the county level.

 ### Race/Ethnicity